Darshan0403/AI-Code-Review/README.md

 2. Register a repository through the dashboard.
 Use the ngrok URL as the webhook endpoint.
 3. Create a Pull Request on the registered repository.
 4. The dashboard will display real-time progress via WebSocket as the review runs.
-5. View the AI's comments on both the GitHub PR and the VOID dashboard.
+5. View the AI's comments on both the GitHub PR and the CodeSense dashboard.

 ### Rebuilding Without Losing Data